carlosfrias/apigee-edge-opdk/opdk-setup-default-settings/README.md

 This role provides a set of default variables and modules for installing the Apigee OPDK.
 This role is a dependency to other roles that support installing the Apigee OPDK.
 This role provides default settings that must be provided if none are provided by the user.

 Requirements
 ------------
 The installation of Apigee OPDK requires root access.
 Credentials must also be supplied to override the empty placeholders provided here.
 It is recommended that credentials be consolidated into a single credentials.yml file that can be stored separately.
+It is assumed that files containing credentials are stored in the ~/.apigee folder.

 Role Variables
 --------------